 Relationship elements can be specified as start-tag/end-tag pairs with empty content or as empty elements.
 A canonicalization transform, applied immediately after the Relationships Transform, converts all XML elements into start-tag/end-tag pairs.

-Additional Requirements for Use of XAdES

-This subclause specifies additional requirements for XAdES elements used in OPC.

-The SignedSignatureProperties element shall contain a SigningCertificate child element.

-A SigningTime element [[shall/should]] be present.

-If [[…]], the time stamp information shall be specified as an EncapsulatedTimeStamp element, containing DER encoded ASN.1.
-Data.

-If the signature contains [[time stamps on?]] references to validation data, the SigAndRefsTimestamp element shall be used.

-A Reference element specifying the digest of the SignedProperties element shall be present.
-This Reference element [[shall/should]] be a descendent of the SignedInfo element.

-If the SignaturePolicyIdentifier element is used, the SignaturePolicyId element should be used.

 Digital Signature Example

 [Example: Digital signature markup for packages is illustrated in this example.
 For information about namespaces used in this example, see Annex E.